Members

 devaraju2@wisc.edu

-Dhatri’s research delves into understanding the intricate neural mechanisms underlying auditory and auditory-visual perception, with a particular emphasis on its transformative applications within the realm of rehabilitating individuals with communication disorders.
-She is interested in exploring the pivotal roles of multifaceted cognitive factors such as auditory working memory and attention in shaping both auditory and audio-visual speech perception.
-She aims at unravelling their profound impacts on the intricate interplay between perception and production processes.
+Dhatri’s research delves into understanding the intricate neural mechanisms underlying auditory and audio-visual speech perception, with a particular emphasis on its applications in individuals with communication disorders.
+She is interested in exploring the roles of cognitive factors such as auditory working memory and attention in shaping both auditory and audio-visual speech perception.
+She also aims at understanding how experiences, such as speech production errors, limited access to acoustic information and speech representations modulate the integration of perceptual and cognitive resources in individuals with communication disorders during the course of development.

 Ying Wang